-Muslim pirates of Morocco raided European coasts and carried away over a million to the North African slave markets, where also tens of millions of Africans were sold into slavery.
+Muslim pirates of Morocco raided European coasts and carried away over a million to the North African slave markets.
+An estimated 180 millions Africans were captured and sold into Muslim slavery.

 In 1627, Algerian Muslim pirates, led by Murat Reis the Younger, raided Iceland, and carried 400 into slavery.
 One captured girl, who had been made a slave concubine in Algeria, was rescued back by King Christian IV of Denmark.
-On June 20, 1631, the entire village of Baltimore, Ireland, “The Stolen Village,” was captured by Muslim pirates.
-Only two ever returned.
+On June 20, 1631, the entire village of Baltimore, Ireland, "The Stolen Village," was captured by Muslim pirates.
+Only two ever escaped to return.

 Thomas Osborne Davis wrote in his poem, "The Sack of Baltimore" (1895):